Alex Walkinshaw: Early and personal life

+Walkinshaw undertakes local charity work and is the patron for the St Thomas' Lupus Trust.
+On 24 March 2007, he took part in The Weakest Link and won £9,450, which he donated to Essex-based charity "Kids in Need", which grants wishes for underprivileged, sick and terminally ill children.
+On 2 May 2007, he opened a new community police office in Chislehurst, for the Safer Neighbourhood teams from Chislehurst and Mottingham.

 Career

 Walkinshaw's first television appearance was at the age of 12 as an extra in Grange Hill, where he stayed for a year.
-From 1992 to 1993 he appeared in the sitcom Side by Side.
+From 1992 to 1993, he appeared in the sitcom Side by Side.
 He first appeared in The Bill in three episodes as a guest star in 1992, 1993 and 1995, before joining as a regular cast member in 1999.
 It was whilst he was acting at the Royal Court Theatre that he was spotted by one of the producers of The Bill and was encouraged to audition for the programme.
-He joined The Bill as PC Dale Smith, better known as "Smithy" and then left in 2001.
-In 2003, he returned when his character was promoted to Sergeant.
-When The Bill was axed in Scotland in 2009 by STV, Walkinshaw was the last person to appear on Scottish screens alongside Sam Callis as Sgt Callum Stone.
+He joined The Bill as PC Dale Smith, better known as "Smithy".
+He departed from the series in 2001, but eventually returned.
+In 2008, he was nominated for Outstanding Drama Performance at the National Television Awards.
+The award was won by David Tennant.
 After The Bill was axed in 2010 by ITV, Walkinshaw admitted that "It was emotional shooting the final scenes" and that he found it "tough" to leave behind some of his co-stars.

-He has previously admitted that he would be keen to appear in the soap, EastEnders.

-In 2011, Walkinshaw was cast in Waterloo Road as PE teacher, Jeremy 'Jez' Diamond, replacing Paul Nicholls.
-Following his departure from the show, he joined the cast of Casualty as nurse, Adrian 'Fletch' Fletcher.
+In 2011, Walkinshaw was cast in Waterloo Road as PE teacher Jeremy 'Jez' Diamond.
+Following his departure from the show, he joined the cast of Casualty as nurse Adrian "Fletch" Fletcher.
 In 2014, the character made a permanent switch from Casualty to its sister show Holby City.

-Awards

-In 2008, he was nominated for Outstanding Drama Performance at the National Television Awards.
-The award was won by David Tennant.
+He appeared in Holby City until its final episode.